ioos/soundcoop/README.md

 JupyterLab is a free browser-based software for interactive development and computing environment for notebooks
 * Provides access to computational environments and resources
 * Runs on the cloud or on your own hardware
+* Local environment: You can access local data.
+Requires python and jupyter installation
+* Free environment: You can't store your data.
+Has limited resources
+* Institution-based environment: You can store your data and have vastly expanded resources available.
+Not widely available to everyone
 * [Some info on JupyterLab 4.0 set up and environment](https://lwn.net/Articles/936340/)
 * [JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop), which takes advantage of your local machine's memory allocations and processing capabilities